IDNI/tau-lang/README.md

 ## Functional quantifiers

-TODO (HIGH) what is a functional quantifier

-As show in the `bf` grammar, we consider two types of `bf` qantifiers: the existential one `fex`and the universal one `fall`.
-Both depend in a variable and a `bf` formula.
+Assuming that you are familiar with the concept of quantifiers in predicate logic, the concept of functional quantifiers is not so different.
+In the case of functional quantifiers we are quantifying over the given Boolean Algebra, i.e. we are considering the set of all the possible values of the given Boolean Algebra.
+So, existential functional quantifiers would stand for the existentce of an input in the Boolean algebra such that the Boolean function satifies something.
+Whereas in the case of a universal functional quantifier we are considering that for all possible inputs in the Boolean algebra something follows.

+In general, eliminating such a quantifiers could be a hards task, and most of the times impossible.
+However, in the case of Boolean algebras, the elimination of such quantifiers is possible and it could be done in a decidable way if the underlying Boolean algebra is decidable.

 The formula could be whatever we derive from the previious grammar, whereas the varibles could be of the following types:

 - regular variables, they are just a sequence of `chars` (no especial symbols).
 They stand for regular variables in a formula, like the ones in predicate logic, and
 - captures, they are a sequence of `chars`preceed by a `$`.
 They behave in the same way as PROLOG variables.

+In order to eliminate the quantifiers, we could use the following rules:

-Functional existential quantifiers get converted as follows:
+* functional existential quantifiers get transformed as follows:

 ```
 fex x f(x, X) := f(0,X) | f(1, X).
 ```

-whereas universal functional quantifiers get converted in the following way:
+whereas universal functional quantifiers get transformed in the following way:
 ```
 fall x f(x, X) := f(0,X) & f(1, X).
 ```

-We would go further about the meaning of captures in subsequent sections, for the time being, just keep in mind that functional quatifiers depend on variables and they essentially quantify over the given boolean algebra.
+We would go further about the meaning of captures in subsequent sections, for the time being, just keep in mind that functional quatifiers depend on variables and they essentially quantify over the given Boolean algebra regarding a given Boolean function.

 ## Well-formed formulas

-TODO (HIGH) what is a well formed formula
+However, nothing is that simple in usual programming languages, we have decissions,...
+In the case of the Tau Language, well formed formulas deal with that.
+They provide us an extra logical layer on basic computations (given by Boolean formulas) allowing us to use conditional and similar constructioons.

 Well formed formulas are given in the Tau language by the following grammar: